Valaa-Technologies/valaa-vault/README.md

 a non-authoritative in-memory repository `FalseProphet`, which wraps
 @valos/raem and @valos/script.
 Provides command queueing and reformation capabilities.
 Provides a client-side `ACID` `transaction` framework with transparent ValaaScript integration.
-Provides blob content caching and management pathways.
+Provides bvob content caching and management pathways.
 Extends the schema with folder-like structure as well as relation-like connectivity.
 Together these provide fully offline mode readiness.
 Provides the backend event